Science Operations

 The Observing Conditions Element is used to define the observing constraints for an observation.
 Selecting this component in the science program viewer displays the four weather constraints (image quality, sky background, cloud cover, and water vapor) as well as new elevation and timing window constraints in the editor.

-New: OT 2022B+ Users executing AO observations can define Stehl and/or FWHM Constraints.
+As of OT 2022B+, users executing AO observations can define Strehl and/or FWHM Constraints.
 This mimics the definitions provided in the PIT.
 Users can also indicate a SNR.
 This helps observers at the time of execution meet the scientific needs.

 Observation Conditions